i5hi/The.Treasure.Which.Is.Privacy/TheTreasureWhichIsPrivacy.md

 and clearheaded reasoning.
 Fear refers to the emotional response to existential danger and implies the lack or loss of courage to confront the danger.
-The sentence under analysis should thus be rephrased to read "You hide things because you lack courage in the presence of an imagined existential threat."
-It is therefor a double accusation of both cowardice and delusion.
+The sentence under analysis should thus be rephrased to read `You hide things because you lack courage in the presence of an imagined existential threat.` It is therefore a double accusation of both cowardice and delusion.

 Again it is not the focus of this analysis to show that protection of privacy and admitting to doing so requires a bit more courage than to repeat common